immcantation/presto/docs/workflows/VanderHeiden2017_Workflow.rst

     The V(D)J reading frame proceeds from the start of read 2 to the start of read 1.
     Read 1 is in the opposite orientation (reverse complement), contains a partial C-region, and is 325 nucletoides in length.
-Read 2 contains the 5'RACE template switch site and a 17 nucleotide UMI barcode preceding it, and is 275 nucleotides in length.
+Read 2 contains the 5'RACE template switch site with a 17 nucleotide UMI barcode preceding it, and is 275 nucleotides in length.

 Example Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^